|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 For example, in August-September 2013 an opportunity for saving Ontario rate payers as much as $20 billion relating to nuclear waste disposal was lost because the Nuclear Waste Management Organization (NWMO) and Ontario Power Generation (OPG) both failed to post a timely $2 million deposit on then available Canadian real estate that is uniquely geophysically suitable for storage of nuclear waste and spent CANDU reactor fuel.
 As a consequence of this government agency corruption/incompetence the property was purchased by Chinese investors.

 Over half of present Ontario electricity system costs are related to power control, energy storage, energy transmission and energy delivery rather than energy supply.
 However, these non-energy costs are much larger per kWh for wind and grid connected solar generation than for nuclear electricity generation.
 The present Ontario electricity rate structure does not reward efficient use of the electricity grid by generators or load customers and results in far too much constraint of non-fossil electricity generation capacity.
-The failure to adequately market intermittantly available non-fossil electricity generation capacity causes higher average electricity costs for all electricity consumers.
+The failure to adequately market intermittantly available non-fossil electricity generation capacity causes higher average electricity costs for all electricity consumers and high fossil fuel heating costs, especially in rural areas not served by pipeline natural gas.

 The whole principle of "conservation first" in the electricity system in Ontario is wrong because it leads to excessive consumption of fossil fuels while constraining non-fossil electricity generation.
 The object should be to minimize total usage of fossil fuels in Ontario, not to minimize total electrical energy usage.
 These two objectives are mutually exclusive.